Twin Lakes, Washington: Racial and ethnic composition

+2010 census

 In 2010, it had a population of 59.
 The census reported that 36 of the inhabitants were male, and 23 were female.

 Geography

 Twin Lakes is located in southeastern Ferry County on the east side of North and South Twin Lakes.
 The lakes' outlet is Cornstalk Creek, which leaves the north end of North Twin Lake and flows east to the Columbia River at Inchelium.
 Bridge Creek Road leads east 8 mi from North Twin Lake to Inchelium and west across Gold Mountain Ridge 22 mi to Washington State Route 21 in the Sanpoil River valley.

 According to the U.S. Census Bureau, the Twin Lakes CDP has a total area of 10.8 sqkm, all of it land.